astronomer/docs/astro/configure-idp.md

 import TabItem from '@theme/TabItem';
 import {siteVariables} from '@site/src/versions';

-Including Single Sign-On (SSO) authorization, there are 4 ways that users can to authenticate to Astro:

-- Basic authentication (username and password)
-- Google social login
-- GitHub social login
-- 3rd-party identity provider (IdP) login

-This guide provides the steps for integrating identity providers on Astro to enable SSO for your users.
+This guide provides the steps for integrating identity providers on Astro to enable Single Sign-On (SSO) for your users.
 After you complete the integration for your organization:

-- Users will automatically be authenticated to Astro if they're already logged in to your IdP.
+- Users will automatically be authenticated to Astro if they're already logged in to your identity provider (IdP).
 - Users will no longer have to repeatedly login and remember credentials for their account.
 - You will have complete ownership over credential configuration and management on Astro.
 - You can enforce multi-factor authentication (MFA) for users.